gbti-network/py-snapshots-for-ai/readme.md

 To use Snapshots for AI, you'll need to have Python installed on your machine.
 If you don't have Python installed, you can download it from the [official Python website](https://www.python.org/downloads/).

-Once you have Python installed, you can download the latest version of Snapshots for AI by cloning this repository or downloading the ZIP file.
+After installing Python, you need to install the required dependencies by running the following command in the terminal:

+`pip install -r requirements.txt`

+This will install all the required packages listed in the `requirements.txt` file.

 ## Usage